kalleknast/BindingAffinity/README.md

 ```

 #### MT-DTI
-The model has roughly the same archtecture as [DeepDTA](https://github.com/hkmztrk/DeepDTA) but differs in that the drug SMILES are encoded by a pre-traied BERT encoder.
+The model has roughly the same architecture as [DeepDTA](https://github.com/hkmztrk/DeepDTA) but differs in that a pre-trained BERT encoder encodes the drug SMILES.

 The original TenforFlow implementation is available [here](https://github.com/deargen/mt-dti).
-This implementation differs in that it relies on a pre-trained drug encoder from [chemBERTa](https://github.com/seyonechithrananda/bert-loves-chemistry) (ChemBERTa_zinc250k_v2_40k).
-The chemBERTa model is pre-trained on a smaller dataset (ZINC 250k) and not all the 97,092,853 SMILES form PubChem used in the original [MT-DTI model](https://github.com/deargen/mt-dti).
+The implementation here differs in that it relies on a pre-trained drug encoder from [DeepChem/ChemBERTa-77M-MTR](https://huggingface.co/DeepChem) that, after initial MLM pre-training, it has been fine-tuned with [Multi Task Regression](https://arxiv.org/abs/2209.01712).
+For the current DTI task, most of the drug encoder (ChemBERTa) is frozen, and only the final pooler layer is newly initialized and trained.

-Model training takes verly long time on a GPU due to the BERT drug encoder.
+In the original [MT-DTI paper](https://arxiv.org/abs/1908.06760) the model was trained for 1000 epochs.
+However, the training takes a long time on a GPU due to the BERT drug encoder, so I only trained for 100 epochs.

 #### Train and evaluate
 ```terminal